 The effect created is one of giving your eyes a gentle, soothing bath in the most brilliant colors imaginable.
 Vibrant hues shift imperceptibly from one to another, bleeding in and out of each other on a cycle that lasts 24 minutes.
 At times, the precise combination of colors makes it nearly impossible to find the door through which one had just entered.

 With all Turrell’s artistic obfuscation, finding Akhob itself is remarkably easy; though admission is free for all, one must simply call ahead to make an appointment for admittance.
-Once inside the City Center Louis Vuitton store, politely inform any of the employees that’ve come to see Akhob.
-From there you’ll be whisked away to their magical back room, separate from the store and completely private for a silent immersion experience.
+Once inside the City Center Louis Vuitton store, politely inform any of the employees that you’ve come to see Akhob.
+From there you’ll be whisked away to their magical secret floor, separate from the store and completely private for a silent immersion experience.

 Know Before You Go

 Viewing of the installation is free and open to the public, but limited to four people at a time (private parties can have up to six), so reservations must be scheduled in advance.
 To make a reservation, call (702) 730-3150.
-NOTE: The reservations are always booked for 3-4 weeks (yes, a month) solid, so call in advance.
+NOTE: The reservations are always booked for six to eight weeks (yes, a healthy two months) solid, so call well in advance.
 They are open Thursday through Monday, 11:30 a.m. to 7:30 p.m., closed Tuesday and Wednesday.
 You will be required to sign a three-page release form and to remove your shoes when entering the installation.